robinrowe/libunistd/cmaker/README.md

 To add another program or class to your project later, simply call the relevant script again.
 You only need to call cmaker_project.sh once.

-The purpose of cmaker_sources.sh is to import existing legacy files.
+Use cmaker_sources.sh to import existing legacy files.
 Is not needed by new projects.

+	cmaker_sources.sh

 Use cmaker_top.sh to create the top level CMakelists.txt that calls CMakelists.txt files in subdirectories.
 Of course, create the subdirectories first.

+	cmaker_top.sh

-Udrt cmaker_redo.sh to add cmaker frameworks to legacy projects.
+Use cmaker_redo.sh to add cmaker frameworks to legacy projects.
 Note this appends the old files to the new, requires editing results by hand.

+Use cmaker_rename_cpp.sh to recursively rename .c files to .cpp files.

+	cmaker_rename_cpp.sh

 --0--